veropetit/PHYS633-F2024/Book/CourseInformation/CourseStructure.md

 * no modifier if the Mid-term Oral grade is "GoodEffort"
 * "-" if the Mid-term Oral grade is "NeedsWork"

-You can think of the Mid-term Oral as a practice to the Final Oral (as in, you can still earn an A or an A- even if is does not go so well), but with a small incentive to take this Mid-term Oral seriously enough that is will be a meaningful practice.
+You can think of the Mid-term Oral as a practice to the Final Oral (as in, you can still earn an A or an A- even if is does not go so well), but with a small incentive to take this Mid-term Oral seriously enough that it will be a meaningful practice.